- Richest Celebrities

 What is Steve Wilkos' Net Worth and Salary?

-Steve Wilkos Net Worth and Salary: Steve Wilkos is an American television personality and host who has a net worth of $6 million.
-He is best known for working as director of security for "The Jerry Springer Show" and as host of his own tabloid talk show "The Steve Wilkos Show."
+Steve Wilkos is an American television personality and host who has a net worth of $6 million.
+Steve Wilkos is best known for working as director of security for "The Jerry Springer Show" and as host of his own tabloid talk show "The Steve Wilkos Show."

 While working on "The Jerry Springer Show," Wilkos made guest appearances on television shows including "The Roseanne Show," the restaurant-reviewing series "Check, Please!," the game show "Identity," and "Maury."
 Additionally, he was featured in the 2002 television documentary "When Jerry Springer Ruled the World."
 In 2006, Springer competed in "Dancing for the Stars," and he asked Wilkos to stand in for him as the show's host.
 Springer later recruited Wilkos to substitute for him once a week.
 He has also made cameo appearances on the MLB Network, on the television shows "Between Brothers," "The Wayne Bros.," and in the film Austin Powers the Spy Who Shagged Me."